lshtm-genomics/omics-course/docs/introduction/mapping.md

     === "Question"
          Now consider the neighbouring position 958146.
 What could this be?
 Is it from IT or Dd2?
     === "Answer"
-        To answer this question, clone the window and display the reads of only one or the other parasite strain in each window, as demonstrated below.
+        To answer this question, look at the position in the different bams.
 It looks like the SNP onle appears in reads from IT

 !!! information